brunoseivam/libbsmp/examples/full_example/README.md

 Full libsllp example
 ====================

-This is an example that attempts to show examples of use for all API calls.
+This is program that attempts to show examples of usage for all API calls.

 Compiling
 ---------